-4.2.4.1 Stormwater stored and harvested in the three stormwater tanks will be re-used locally for irrigation of pitches and nearby landscape areas.
+4.2.4.1 Stormwater stored and harvested in the three stormwater tanks will be re-used locally for irrigation of mainly the pitches and the water in the Tank 3 also for irrigation of the nearby landscape areas if in excessive.
 Pump sets will be installed in the stormwater tanks for emptying the tanks and distributing harvesting water for irrigation of turfs and landscaping areas.
 The use of harvested stormwater will take precedent to fresh water for irrigation.
+The water stored in Tank 1 and Tank 2 will be reused in the MS and PSG.
+As the run-off from the MS and PSG will be recollected and contained into the stormwater tank again.
+It will not have impact to the nearby sensitive receivers.
+The water in Tank 3 in which no significant residual pesticide and fertiliser is expected, will be used for irrigation of turf at MS and PSG, and any excessive water could be considered for irrigation in the landscape area.
+Hence, adverse water quality impact on nearby water sensitive receivers is not anticipated.

-4.3 Physical System
+4.3 Physical System, including Storage Tanks, Intercepting Facilities, etc